-Paragraph I. The Superior Courts shall have exclusive jurisdiction in cases of divorce; in criminal cases where the offender is subjected to loss of life, or confinement in the penitentiary; in cases respecting titles to land, and equity cases.
+Paragraph I. The superior court shall have exclusive jurisdiction in cases of divorce, in criminal cases where the offender is subjected to loss of life, or confinement in the penitentiary; in cases respecting titles to land, and equity cases.

 Par.
 II.
-The General Assembly may confer upon the Courts of Common Law, all the powers heretofore exercised by Courts of Equity in this State.
+The General Assembly may confer upon the courts of common law all the powers heretofore exercised by courts of equity in this State.

 Par.
 III.
-Said Courts shall have jurisdiction in all civil cases, except as hereinafter provided.
+Said courts shall have jurisdiction in all civil cases, except as hereinafter provided.